nogiszd/mishmash/README.md

 # mishmash
-Simple "file destroying"program written in C#
+Simple "file destroying" program written in C#

 ## Working principle
-- getting file into an array of bytes
+- transforming file contents into an array of bytes
-- converting this array to string then to binary
+- converting this array to string and then to binary notation
 - encode with Base64
-- saving modified file with current extension or with randomized one or with ".mishmash"
+- saving modified file with current extension, randomized one or with ".mishmash"

 ## Usage
 `mishmash.exe [option] <fileName>`